2012 Georgian parliamentary election

 Parliamentary elections were held in Georgia on 1 October 2012.
 The opposition Georgian Dream coalition of billionaire businessman Bidzina Ivanishvili won a majority of the seats.
 President Mikheil Saakashvili conceded his party's defeat.

 The elections were held in accordance with a reformed electoral system agreed upon by the government and several opposition parties in 2011.
 77 of the 150 seats were allocated proportionally to party lists, the remaining 73 to the winners in single-member constituencies.
 The new parliament was relocated from the capital of Tbilisi to the country's second largest city of Kutaisi later, in 2012.
 A new government was also formed following the 2013 presidential election as envisaged by the 2010 constitutional amendments.
-South Ossetia and Abkhazia did not vote.

 Background

 Protests

 In 2009, opposition parties together held protests to demand the resignation of President Mikheil Saakashvili accusing him of concentrating power to himself, using riot police to crush opposition rallies in 2007.
 Protests seeking the president's resignation were suppressed once again in 2011.